-It starts with Passover, which becomes the blueprint for God's plans for the world.
+Passover is the blueprint for God's plans for Israel and the world.

 by Ruth Rosen | January 12 2022